-The Roaches is a rocky ridge/enscarpment made of gritstone in the Peak District National Park, and this walk takes you above and below it, with an optional scramble thrown in.
-Just like Stanage Edge and Bamford Edge, it is popular for rock climbers, walkers and runners, so can be very busy during the summer months.
+The Roaches is a rocky ridge gritstone escarpment in the Peak District National Park, and this walk takes you above and below it, with an optional scramble thrown in.
+It is part of a bigger stretch of gritstone rocks, which includes Hen Cloud and Ramshaw Rocks.

+Just like Stanage Edge and Bamford Edge, it is a popular spot for rock climbers, walkers and runners, so can be very busy during the summer months.
 Luckily, we were there during winter on a weekday at sunrise.
 So we had the place to ourselves (for a short while anyway).

 - Then I will describe the full walk with photos to show you the route.

-- I will finish with suggestions/recommendations for other walks near The Roaches and in the Peak District National Park
+- I will finish with suggestions/recommendations for other walks near The Roaches and in the Peak District National Park.

 Read more about all the best hikes I recommend in the Peak District here